 ProductWho already built it

-Borrowed from how psychologists carve up human memory, and it transfers cleanly:
+This taxonomy is borrowed from how psychologists divide human memory, and it transfers cleanly.

-• Working — the scratchpad for the current task; in practice, whatever is in the context window right now.
+• Working memory is the scratchpad for the current task.
+In practice it is whatever sits in the context window right now.

-• Episodic — what happened, and when.
-The layer that lets an agent say “we already tried that.”
+• Episodic memory is what happened, and when.
+This is the layer that lets an agent say “we already tried that.”

-• Semantic — durable facts about the user and the world.
-This one is your knowledge base.
+• Semantic memory holds durable facts about the user and the world.
+This layer is your knowledge base.

-• Procedural — how to do things; learned skills and routines.
+• Procedural memory is how to do things: learned skills and routines.

-Most “my agent has no memory” complaints are really a missing episodic layer — I’ve written before about why a bigger context window doesn’t fix it.
-And look at the third entry: a knowledge base is the semantic layer of memory.
-That’s why the two topics keep collapsing into each other.
+Most complaints that “my agent has no memory” are really about a missing episodic layer.
+I have written before about why a bigger context window does not fix that.
+Notice the third entry as well: a knowledge base is the semantic layer of memory.
+That is why the two topics keep collapsing into each other.

-• Vector — embeddings and similarity search; the default.
+• Vector stores use embeddings and similarity search.
+This is the default choice.

-• Graph — a temporal knowledge graph (who relates to whom, and when); strong on relationships and how they change.
+• Graph stores hold a temporal knowledge graph, recording who relates to whom and when.
+They are strong on relationships and on how those relationships change.

-• Files — Markdown in git; human-readable, auditable, zero lock-in.
+• Files mean Markdown in git: human-readable, auditable, and free of lock-in.
 Anthropic’s own Claude memory is a folder of Markdown files.

-If you’d rather not assemble it yourself: Mem0 (multi-level, auto-extracted), Letta/MemGPT (the OS-style tiered memory), Zep (temporal knowledge graph), Anthropic’s Memory Files (file-based), and LangMem / Cognee in the LangChain orbit.
+If you would rather not assemble this yourself, the options include Mem0 (multi-level, auto-extracted), Letta/MemGPT (OS-style tiered memory), Zep (temporal knowledge graph), Anthropic’s Memory Files (file-based), and LangMem and Cognee in the LangChain orbit.

 The honest version

-And the punchline I keep landing on: a knowledge base is just the semantic layer with the write turned off.
+And here is the conclusion I keep arriving at: a knowledge base is just the semantic layer with writing turned off.
 Let the agent write back to it, and it stops being a knowledge base and starts being a memory.